Forecasting Arctic Temperatures With Quantile Machine Learning

 \section{Data}

-The data come from the Longyearbyen weather station at the airport in Svalbard, Norway, and are easily downloaded from the Integrated Surface Database using the \emph{worldmet} package in \textsf{R}.
-The database contains weather station data from around the globe.
+The data come from the Longyearbyen weather station at the airport in Svalbard, and are easily downloaded from the Integrated Surface Database using the \emph{worldmet} package in \textsf{R}.
+The Database contains weather station data from around the globe.
 It uses the same standard format regardless of origin.